canibanoglu/tango_with_django_book/chapters/templates.rst

 Exercises
 ---------

-	* Update all the other existing templates within Rango's repertoire to extends from the ``rango/base.html`` template.
-Follow the same process as demonstrated above.
+	* Update all other existing templates within Rango's repertoire to extend from the ``rango/base.html`` template.
+Follow the same process as we demonstrated above.
 Once completed, your templates should all inherit from ``base.html``, as demonstrated in Figure :num:`fig-rango-template-inheritance`.

-	* Update ``rango/base.html`` to include links to login, logout, register, add a new category, etc. Remember to check if the user is authenticated to control whether you show login/register or logout/add new category.
+While you're at it, make sure you remove the links from our ``index.html`` template.
+We don't need them anymore!

+	* Convert the restricted page to use a template.
+Call the template ``restricted.html``, and ensure that it too extends from our ``base.html`` template.

+	* Add another link to our growing link collection that allows users to navigate back to Rango's homepage from anywhere on the website.

+.. note:: Remember to add ``{% load static %}`` to the top of each template that makes use of static media.
+If you don't, you'll get an error!
+Django template modules must be imported individually for each template that requires them - *you can't make use of modules included in templates you extend from!*

 .. _fig-rango-template-inheritance: